 Mesothelioma can be difficult to diagnose.
 Most people don’t get diagnosed until 2-3 months after the onset of their symptoms.

-Several things can get in the way of properly diagnosing this condition, including:
+Several things can get in the way of properly diagnosing mesothelioma, including:

 - Difficulty seeing on X-ray.
-Small areas of mesothelioma just look like thickening of the pleura (the lining of the lungs).
-It might not be visible at all on an X-ray.
+Small areas of mesothelioma just look like thickening of the pleura (the lining of the lungs), and it might not be visible at all on an X-ray.
 Many patients need a CT or MRI scan of the chest to see the areas of cancer.

 Imaging Studies for Mesothelioma